sethvincent/development-environments-for-beginners/chapters/10-javascript.md

 One of the best places to start learning Node.js is [nodeschool.io](http://nodeschool.io/).
 These are a set of interactive workshops you complete using the terminal.
 Highly recommended.

-The node.js API documentation:
+Here is the documentation for the node.js API:
 [http://nodejs.org/api/index.html](http://nodejs.org/api/index.html)

-There are a lot of different resources for client-side javascript documentation.
+There are a lot of different resources for documentation on client-side javascript.

-I recommend two:
+Here are two I recommend:

 **Web Platform Docs:** [http://www.webplatform.org/](http://www.webplatform.org/)

 The Web Platform Docs is a relatively new set of documentation that includes coverage of html, css, and javscript.
-It's pretty good,
+It's pretty good.

 **Mozilla Developer Network documentation:** [https://developer.mozilla.org/en-US/docs/Web/JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)